ibm-cloud-docs/containers/cs_ingress_health.md

   ```
   {: pre}

 4. Check the chart deployment status.
-When the chart is ready, the **STATUS** field near the top of the output has a value of `DEPLOYED`.
+When the chart is ready, the **STATUS** field near the beginning of the output has a value of `DEPLOYED`.
     ```
     helm status prometheus
     ```